The Green Room with Paul Provenza

 The Green Room with Paul Provenza is a talk show on Showtime, hosted by Paul Provenza.
 Each episode featured a panel of guests discussing comedy.

 Synopsis

 At the start of each episode, the camera would approach a stage door in an alley, where one of that series' guests appeared, only to warn the viewer off, saying that the event is for "comics only."
 In another nearby doorway, Provenza then motioned the viewer in, with the advice to "be cool," warning, "if you've ever been offended by anything, don't come in."
 The camera then followed Provenza into the building, via hallways and stairs to a final door, which would open onto the soundstage, where the evening's guests were already in conversation.
 After the show's halfway mark, if a guest uses music in their comedy act, such as Bo Burnham or Franklyn Ajaye, they may perform a comedic musical number.
-The song played during the opening and closing credits is a modified version of the song "Somebody Start a Fight or Something" by TISM (from their final album The White Albun).
+The theme song to the series is Australian alternative rock band TISM's 2004 song "Somebody Start a Fight or Something".